Kaza, Himachal Pradesh: History

-Access
+Geography

 Kaza is overlooked by high mountain ridges on the NE and SW sides.
 The Spiti River runs from NW to SE past Kaza.
-Kaza has two access routes: one from Kinnaur valley and the other from the Lahaul valley.
-The route via NH 505 through Kinnaur is open throughout the year, except for occasional short periods resulting from landslides or heavy snowfall.
-This road, starting from Shimla, follows the Sutlej river unto a little beyond Poo, thereafter turning northwards to follow the Spiti river all the way to Kaza.
-The other road starts from Manali and after crossing the 13090 ft high Rohtang Pass to reach Gramphoo where it joins the road from Keylong and proceeds south along Chandra River till Batal then climbs up to cross the 14928 ft high Kunzum Pass, enters the Spiti valley to reach Kaza.
-It remains closed during winter months, normally from October to June due to heavy snowfall on both those passes.
 Kaza is one of the coldest towns in India.
 The temperature varies greatly in different seasons as well as within a day.
 January is the coldest month of the year with a minimum temperature of −30 °C, while July is the hottest month with an average temperature of 15 °C, although summer nights may still fall to freezing.

-Festivals and tourism
+Tourism

-Sightseeing
+Adventure and trekking

 Kaza is known for its colorful festivals and the ruins of the ancient Sakya Tangyud Monastery, located near village Komik, 14 km from Kaza.
 It is also popular with tourists and adventure seekers during the period of June, July and August and September because of its central location and connections to the rest of the valley (Connects to Leh-Manali Highway via Kunzum Pass).
 This central location also makes Kaza an ideal base camp for trekking, mountaineering, and tours directed to other parts of the valley.
 The highest post office in the world at Hikkim village (PIN 172114) at an elevation of 4400 m is situated 46 km from Kaza.
 It sends postal letters to and receives postal articles from Kaza post office.